Jbleezy/BO1-Reimagined/README.md

 * Option to enable or disable character dialog (host only)
 * Option to choose which room you start in on Verruckt (host only)
 * Option to choose which perk you start with on No Man's Land (host only)
-* Options to set which barriers in Five spawn room you want disabled (host only)
 * Option to choose the initial box location on maps that have a random initial box location (host only)
 * Option to choose which gamemode to play, including random which includes every gamemode except Survival (host only)
 * Option to choose random, free-for-all, or custom teams in Versus gamemodes